astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 ### Step 1: Create your data warehouse connection in the Astro Environment Manager

-First, create two Airflow connections in the Astro Environment Manager for both deployments to inherit.
+First, create two Airflow connections in the Astro Environment Manager for both Deployments to inherit.

 1. Log into your Astro account and navigate to the Astro Environment Manager.
 Click the **+ Connection** button to create a new connection.